rust-lang/rust/text/0000-simd-infrastructure.md

 use some `unsafe` trait as a bound that is designed to only be implemented by types that will work).

-It is illegal to take an internal reference to the fields of a `repr(simd)` type, because the representation of booleans may require modification, so that booleans are bit-packed.
-The official external library providing SIMD support will have private fields so this will not be generally observable.

 Adding `repr(simd)` to a type may increase its minimum/preferred alignment, based on platform behaviour.
 (E.g. x86 wants its 128-bit SSE vectors to be 128-bit aligned.)